 - The committee chair assures the Graduate School in writing that the researcher and the research chair have completed and submitted the "Responsible Conduct of Research Training" verification.

-- The committee chair assures that any study involving human subjects meets the criteria of the Texas Woman’s University Institutional Review Board guidelines established in accordance with the Department of Health and Human Services regulations, and that it has been approved, if necessary, by the Institutional Review Board.
+- The committee chair assures that any study involving human subjects meets the criteria of the Texas Woman’s University Institutional Review Board guidelines established in accordance with the Department of Health and Human Services regulations and that it has been approved, if necessary, by the Institutional Review Board.

 - The committee chair assures the Graduate School in writing that written permission has been obtained in advance from every person who is photographed, filmed, videotaped, or recorded in any way for educational or research purposes.
-Consent forms are available in each academic component and in the Graduate School.

 - The committee chair assures the Graduate School that, when other institutions or organizations are involved in the major study, the student will obtain letters of cooperation from the appropriate officials on their letterhead before beginning the collection of data.